-We are a multi-national company subject to taxation in the United States, Japan, Ireland and Singapore.
+We are a Singapore multi-national company subject to taxation in the United States and various other jurisdictions.

-In 2016, 2015, and 2014 our provision for income taxes was \$0.6 million, less than \$0.1 million and \$0.1 million, respectively, on pre-tax loss of \$54.8 million, \$19.2 million and \$5.1 million, respectively.
-As of December 31, 2016, we had zero net operating loss carryforwards in the U.S. As of December 31, 2016 and 2015, we had U.S. federal and state research and development tax credit carryforwards of \$0.2 million and \$0.3 million, respectively, available to offset future U.S. federal and state income taxes.
-The U.S. federal and state research and development tax credits will begin to expire in 2031 and 2028, respectively.
-As of December 31, 2016 and 2015, we had net operating loss carryforwards in Japan of \$5.3 million and \$4.3 million, respectively, which may be available to offset future income tax liabilities and begin to expire in 2017.
-As of December 31, 2016 and 2015, we also had net operating loss carryforwards in Singapore of \$84.0 million and \$31.8 million, respectively, which may be available to offset future income tax liabilities and can be carried forward indefinitely.
+In 2017, 2016 and 2015, our provision for income taxes was \$0.7 million, \$0.6 million and less than \$0.1 million, respectively, on pre-tax loss of \$101.3 million, \$54.8 million and \$19.2 million, respectively.
+As of December 31, 2017 and 2016, we had U.S. federal research and development tax credit carryforwards of approximately \$2.8 million and \$0.2 million, respectively, available to offset future U.S. federal income taxes.
+As of December 31, 2017 and 2016, we had state research and development tax credit carryforwards of approximately \$1.1 million and \$0.3 million, respectively, available to offset future state income taxes.
+The U.S. federal and state research and development tax credits will begin to expire in 2032.
+As of December 31, 2017, we had a U.S. orphan drug credit carryforward of \$0.4 million, which will begin to expire in 2037.
+As of December 31, 2017 and 2016, we had net operating loss carryforwards in Japan of \$4.1 million and \$5.3 million, respectively, which may be available to offset future income tax liabilities and which will begin to expire in 2021.
+As of December 31, 2017 and 2016, we also had net operating loss carryforwards in Singapore of \$149.2 million and \$84.0 million, respectively, which may be available to offset future income tax liabilities and which can be carried forward indefinitely.
+As of December 31, 2017, we also had net operating loss carryforwards in the UK of \$10.5 million, which may be available to offset future income tax liabilities and which can be carried forward indefinitely.
+As of December 31, 2017, we have recorded a full valuation allowance against our net operating loss carryforwards due to uncertainty regarding future taxable income.